1mgroot/Tracil/docs/MAIN_SCREEN_UI.md

-### Main Screen UI — Design (Branch: 5-implement-main-screen-ui-with-mock-file-data-and-search-bar-skeleton)
+### Main Screen UI — Design (2025 Modern Standards)

 This document specifies the UI design, data contracts, and implementation guidance for the main screen after files have been uploaded.
+Follows 2025 best practices for React, TypeScript, accessibility (WCAG 2.2 AA), and modern web standards.
 No backend or AI integration is required in this branch; use mock data only.

 ---

-## 1) Goals
+## 1) Goals (2025 Standards)
+- **Accessibility-First**: WCAG 2.2 AA compliant UI with keyboard navigation, ARIA patterns, and screen reader support.
+- **Modern React Patterns**: Named imports, ReactNode return types, proper memoization, error boundaries.
 - Present uploaded files in a left pane, grouped by type (ADaM, SDTM, aCRF, TLFs) with consistent group colors.
 - Provide a centered search bar skeleton for variables (no search logic yet).
+- **Performance**: Optimized with React.memo, useMemo, useCallback where appropriate.
 - Match the provided mock design and feel Notion-like: clean, airy spacing, subtle borders, and minimal chrome.
-- Ensure responsive behavior for common breakpoints and dark mode.
+- **Responsive & Inclusive**: Modern responsive design with container queries, dark mode, reduced motion support.

 ## 2) Non-goals
 - No file upload flow work here (assume files are already uploaded).